 Either way, it’s different topics… and bigots only talk about transpeople and bathrooms.
 They’re super obsessed with bathrooms for whatever reason.
 There are also people that rally against “the left”, the “woke mob” or “SJWs” or whatever… and it sucks.

-But because of strong feelings, lots of different topics and opinions (on the one side at least). there is a lack of nuance going on.
+But because of strong feelings, lots of different topics and opinions (on the one side at least), there is a lack of nuance.
 People are not listening to each other and that sucks.
+It hurts the cause and creates misunderstandings.

 My Opinion